This is an extract of XDS Toolkit documentation available in the developer’s wiki

 When a test that has been run is opened the first thing displayed is the interaction sequence diagram.

-Note: In release 4.0.0 this diagram shows minimal information and does not properly show interactions between more than two actors.
+Note: This diagram shows minimal information and does not properly show interactions between more than two actors.
 It will be expanded in later releases.

 This diagram shows the messages passed between tools and SUTs.
 Each message, when clicked, will open the Inspector tab showing the details of the transaction (same as the eyeball icon).